wesleydeland/wesleydeland/README.md

 ### Hi there 👋

-**wesleydeland/wesleydeland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**wesleydeland/wesleydeland** is a ✨ _special_ ✨ repository and and showcases my fleeting ideas and stalled projects 🤣

-Here are some ideas to get you started:

 - 🔭 I’m currently working on secret projects at Dell :)
 - 🌱 I’m currently learning Blazor WebAssembly